Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 The grand installation near Las Vegas first took the world by surprise in 2016.
-As the name suggests, the artwork consists of seven mountains, or rather towers, of piled on each other boulders, extending their peaks to the sky in the middle of nowhere.
-Some call them totems, others stick to the original name “mountains”.
-Regardless of how they name them, most visit Seven Magic Mountains and feel inspired to create something new.
+As the name suggests, the artwork consists of seven mountains or towers.
+Each tower comprises several massive boulders, painted in different colors and stretching their peaks to the sky in the middle of nowhere.
+Some call them totems, others stick to the original name, “mountains“.

-Indeed, despite its rather artificial appearance, Seven Magic Mountains drew its inspiration from naturally occurring hoodoos and balancing rock formations.
-Artist, Ugo Rondinone, added a burst of color to natural materials to express an indisputable connection between humans and nature.
+Despite its rather artificial appearance, Seven Magic Mountains drew its inspiration from naturally occurring hoodoos and balancing rock formations.
+Artist, Ugo Rondinone, added a burst of color to natural materials to express an undivided connection between humans and nature.
 People befriended the desert a long time ago, and now their presence is symbolized in this bizarre artwork.

 The Story of Seven Magic Mountains